 In the Citi

-This proposed campaign will promote the new sitcom “In the Citi”, while also promoting the 2018 New York Mets season.
-The cross-promotion would effectively broaden the audience available, as it would appeal to both Mets fans and sitcom fans simultaneously.
+This proposed campaign will promote the new sitcom “In the Citi,” while also promoting the 2018 New York Mets season.
+The cross-promotion would effectively broaden the audience, as it would appeal to both Mets fans and sitcom fans.
 The use of Noah Syndergaard would serve as a familiar face on television for the advertisement, while David Wright would serve as a familiar voice on the radio advert.
+[I’m not sure how familiar Wright’s voice would be to the general radio audience.
+But his name is familiar, so it’s good you introduced him in the ad.]

 This approach to the advertising would showcase what the sitcom brings fresh to the table of sitcom television.
 Rather than the usual family-oriented cast and setting, this setting features a group of known friends working under the same roof, with that roof being Citi Field.
 This setting is out of the ordinary, and having players who call the stadium home would certainly be effective for appealing to the audience of the advert.